 First, let's talk through some of the basics of the views.

 In the summary view of the left-hand side, you'll see each of the sub-competencies along with some statistics.
-The Evals column indicates the number of evaluations the given learner has received for the given sub-competency.
+Each entry has an Evaluations row that indicates the number of evaluations the given learner has received for the given sub-competency.
 The Level column indicates the level that learner has achieved in the given sub-competency.

 The insights page has more granular data on each of the milestones and also gives insight into how the levels are calculated.
 Let's walk through a few examples: